Written By: Justina Perro

 App Ratings Pro Tips:

 The more people who rate your app positively, the more visible you will be in app stores

-Target users who will most likely rate you well, taking a look at key conversion events they have taken within your app as well as the frequency of use (30+ sessions)
+Use behavioral data to target users who will most likely rate you well, taking a look at key conversion events they have taken within your app as well as the frequency of use

 Consider launching an in-app rater and only directing those users who would rate you positively to the app store

 Move beyond the standard iOS and Android rater requests and ensure your in-app rater message matches the look and feel of your app